 10. 30 St Mary Axe or The Gherkin

-The Gherkin is the nickname given to the building that is at 30 St Mary Axe in the City of London.
-It is a commerical skyscraper with a modern design that opened in 2004.
+The Gherkin is the nickname given to the building at 30 St Mary Axe in the City of London.
+It is a commercial skyscraper with a modern design that opened in 2004.
 Personally, I am a big fan of its modern style.

 Elevators heading up the Gherkin move at a speed of 6 metres per second.
-The buiding is covered by 24,000 square metres of glass which is the equivalent of five football pitches.
+The building is covered by 24,000 square metres of glass which is the equivalent of five football pitches.

 11. Battersea Power Station

-Okay I have to come clean – Battersea Power Station is my personal favourite London landmark.
+Okay I have to come clean – Battersea Power Station is my favourite landmark in London.
 There is just something about this magnificent building sitting on the Thames that always gets me.

 At its peak, Battersea Power Station supplied 1/5 of London’s electricity.
 From the 1930s to the 1980s it was a working power station.
-It was so important to London’s electricity that a problem at the power station in 1964 even brought the BBC to a stop.
+It was so important to London’s electricity that a problem at the power station in 1964 even stopped the BBC.

 Battersea Power Station was officially closed in 1983.
 In 2007 it was upgraded to be a Grade II listed site.
 In 2012 the site was purchased by developers with exciting plans.